383 Security Personnel, 925 Terrorists Killed In Pakistan In 2024: Official

 The Pakistani military has expanded its operations to combat smuggling, drug trafficking, electricity theft, and hoarding, he noted.

-“The army and law enforcement agencies fight terrorists, but the nation fights terrorism,” he said, adding that all segments of society and political parties stand united on this front.– NNN-APP
+"The army and law enforcement agencies fight terrorists, but the nation fights terrorism," he said, adding that all segments of society and political parties stand united on this front.

+In a most recent event, heavy clashes erupted between Afghan and Pakistani border forces in eastern Afghanistan's Khost and Paktia provinces bordering Pakistan, killing 19 Pakistani soldiers and three Afghan civilians on Saturday.

+The clashes took place following airstrikes carried out by Pakistani troops in Paktika province on Tuesday night that killed 51 people, including women and children.

 Legal Disclaimer: